DaoCloud/DaoCloud-docs/docs/en/docs/mspider/intro/index.md

 - Protocol Extensions: Extend the support of Dubbo protocol.

 - Legacy SDK Integration: Provides integrated solutions for traditional microservice SDKs such as Spring Cloud and Dubbo.
-Businesses developed by traditional microservice SDKs can be quickly migrated to cloud-native mesh operating environments without extensive code modification.
+Businesses developed by traditional microservice SDKs can be quickly migrated to cloud native mesh operating environments without extensive code modification.

 ## Learning Path